mageplaza/magento-2-reports-graphql/README.md

 # Magento 2 Reports GraphQL / PWA

+**Magento 2 Reports GraphQL is now a part of Mageplaza Reports that adds GraphQL features and supports PWA compatibility.**

 [Mageplaza Reports for Magento 2](https://www.mageplaza.com/magento-2-reports-extension/) brings efficiency and convenience for store owners to bring all your store information under their eyes.

 The extension provides intuitive and insightful reports that cover all critical data necessary for store owners to make crucial business decisions.
 All the critical data can be recorded from customers, orders, sales, and products, which are indispensable to understanding and measuring an online store’s operation, performance, and effectiveness.
 With Mageplaza reports, you can get clear pictures of all these aspects by viewing data collected in a specific period of time, such as one week, one month, and more.